rumspace/rails-project-lvl1/README.md

 # HexletCode

-**HexletCode** is a DSL form generator that simplifies your forms generation similar to SimpleForm.
+**HexletCode** is a HTML text form generator that simplifies your forms generation similar to SimpleForm.

 ## Installation